borisf/borisf.github.io/index.md

 as a trusted advisor and a technical expert.

 I specialize in Java and Android optimizations:
-* Build - Gradle
+* Java - Gradle, multi-threading, JNI
-* JVM - file mapping, caching, object layout, JNI, reflection and ASM
 * Android - ANRs and thermals/battery

 I received my masters in Software Engineering and MBA in Marketing from [Reichman